Who is this article for?

 Storage server offline

 After saving the connection string, the master server confirms the changes have been saved and the storage server will go offline.
-After 5 to 10 minutes, the storage server comes back online and is accessible from the master server administration console.
+After 5 to 10 minutes, the storage server comes back online and is accessible from the master server Code42 console.

 Once the server has been added to your environment, follow the steps below to add one or more store points.